Party14534/BuildFromBat/README.md

 go install
 ```
 7. The program is now successfully installed, the BuildFromBat command should now be able to be used anywhere on your system!
-    - If the program doesn't run from the BuildFromBat command ensure that the go/bin folder is in your systems PATH
+    - If the program doesn't run from the BuildFromBat command ensure that the "go/bin" folder is in your systems PATH

 ## How to use
 - **Run from Project's Root Directory:** Execute this tool from the highest-level directory of your project, the root directory.
-- **Prepare 'project.txt':** Ensure there's a 'project.json' file within the directory.
+- **Prepare `project.json`:** Ensure there's a `project.json` file within the directory.
 This file should detail essential information like compiler flags, required libraries, and other configurations necessary for your project's successful build.
-  - *Note*: If 'project.json' isn't found in the execution directory, the tool will search for it in the '~/.config/BuildFromBat' directory.
+  - *Note*: If 'project.json' isn't found in the execution directory, the tool will search for the global `project.json` in the '~/.config/BuildFromBat' directory.
 - **Automated Build Setup:** BuildFromBat simplifies the process by creating a 'build' folder in the current directory if it doesn't exist already.
 It generates a .bat/.sh file within this folder.
-The resulting .bat/.sh file compiles the executable and places it into the 'build' folder for convenient access.
+The resulting .bat/.sh file compiles the project into an executable with the desired name.

 ## Arguments
 The program requires a single argument: the desired name for the output file.